Get Your Free Mesothelioma Guide

 Companies Associated with Asbestos Superfunds

-These companies have paid for Superfund cleanup costs and settled thousands of asbestos lawsuits from affected workers.
-Some established asbestos trust funds after bankruptcy to compensate people harmed by their products.
+These companies have paid for Superfund cleanup costs and settled thousands of asbestos lawsuits with plaintiffs including workers, their families and residents.
+Several established asbestos trust funds as part of bankruptcy proceedings and those trusts continue to pay claims today.

 The use of asbestos provided short-term savings but resulted in significant human costs, especially at sites like Libby.
 Both W.R.
 Grace and the state of Montana have been found liable by U.S. courts for harm to Libby residents.